 Only when visiting to Thailand and Laos, you have already tasted many delicious and distinctive flavors.
 Here are 10 different points between Thailand and Laos cuisine.
 Let us see which points you do know about these things in your Indochina tours

 - Thailand cuisine is more flavorful and colorful, almost.

 - The papaya salad is always made with a fermented shrimp paste in Thailand.
 It would bring different taste and scare tourists sometimes.
 Moreover, papaya salad originates from Laos with spicy flavors but when coming to Thailand, this dish becomes sweeter.
-Laos travel tours
+Laos tours

-- Less sugar is in Laotian cuisine, which is one of the most noticeable in their desserts and drinks, while the sugar is completely overwhelming in Thailand.
+- Less sugar is in Laos cuisine, one of the most noticeable in their desserts and drinks, while the sugar is completely overwhelming in Thailand.
 If you order a Thai iced tea, the bartender would like to add a lot of sweetened condensed milk and evaporated milk to the top.
 So if you do not want to have more sugar for your Thai food, you can say “Mai Sai Namdam” – “Do not put sugar”.

 - The Laos people eat sticky rice frequently while the Thai prefer white rice for their meal.

-- Generally, Laos cuisine is familiar with northern Thailand‘s, especially Isan food.
+- Generally, Laos cuisine is familiar with northern Thailand’s, especially Isan food.
 Isan food is a kind of combination between glutinous rice and chili peppers that is unique cuisine from the center of Thailand.
-Therefore, some dishes in both Thailand and Laos are combined with each other such as a variety of sweet and spicy sausages.
+Therefore, some dishes in both Thailand and Laos cuisine are combined with each other such as a variety of sweet and spicy sausages.

-Besides 10 differences between Thailand and Laos food, there are still many distinctive tastes and flavors for tourists to try.
+Besides 10 differences between Thailand and Laos cuisine, there are still many distinctive tastes and flavors for tourists to try.
 Therefore, it is our chance to experience not only beautiful landscapes but also tasty cuisine.
 Stay tuned!